-7) BATTERY HANDLING (Item 11)
+8) Battery handling(Item 11)

-This battery handling is located on the left side of the bonnet.
+This battery handling is located on the bonnet.

-- ▲ Refer to page 7-22 for a safe battery removal. - W Open the battery cover when charging.
+▲ Refer to page 7-26 for a safe battery removal.

+- \ Open the battery cover when charging.
 Battery being charged not only heat, but also inflammable hydrogen gas is produced.
-Keep fire away. - Hoisting the battery case, use 2 or 4 wires with hook and handle carefully, not to shock. - The electrolyte solution of battery is dilute sulfuric acid (H2SO4).
+Keep fire away. - \ Hoisting the battery case, use 2 or 4 wires with hook and handle carefully, not to shock. - \ The electrolyte solution of battery is dilute sulfuric acid (H2SO4).

 Be careful not to drop on clothes and mechanical parts.